 While Britain owned Hong Kong Island and Kowloon, the lease on the New Territories expired in 1997 and Britain felt it had little option but to return the whole of Hong Kong to China.
-While pressure from Beijing and the international community pressured London to return Hong Kong, the position in Hong Kong itself was more balanced.
+While pressure from Beijing and the international community pressured London to return to Hong Kong, the position in Hong Kong itself was more balanced.
 Concern about the world's most successful capitalist city being turned over to the world's biggest communist country was common.

 Much of the debate about the Hong Kong handover revolved around civil liberties, with worries that China would implement authoritarian control once the country as returned.
 To try and ease these fears the British negotiated with the Chinese a mini-constitution for Hong Kong; the Basic Law.
-This enshrined the right for Hong Kong to enjoy a capitalist way of life for at least the next fifty years and put protections into protect freedom of speech, right to protest and other decidedly democratic ideas.
+This enshrined the right for Hong Kong to enjoy a capitalist way of life for at least the next fifty years and put protections into protecting freedom of speech, right to protest and other decidedly democratic ideas.